-Our composite stable doors are suitable for all houses and made to measure to ensure a perfect fit, along with superior thermal performance.
+Our range of composite stable doors are suitable for all houses and made to measure to ensure a perfect fit, along with superior thermal performance.
 All our composite stable doors have a thermally efficient foam core and multi-chamber frame, along with double or triple glazed glass.

 Composite stable door designs

 We can provide composite stable doors in a wide range of colours and styles and can be two solid half doors or include a glazed top panel.
 If you would like more information, or to view colour samples, please get in touch with us.

 Composite doors do not require a great deal of maintenance, just a wipe over every month, plus a drop of oil to keep the moving parts moving freely.

 Wondering how long a composite stable door will last?
 The good news is that composite doors will never rot, rust or flake.
 We provide a 10-year guarantee, although we would expect your door to last much longer.